 Like neighboring Galicia in Spain, Minho has substantial Celtic influences.
 The region was part of the Roman Province and early medieval Kingdom of Gallaecia.
 Historical remains dot the landscape, a highlight being the Briteiros Iron Age hill fort, which was the largest Gallaecian stronghold in northern Portugal.

-In terms of cuisine, the coastal influence is felt in Minho more than any other region in Portugal.
-Nearly everything the ocean has to offer is utilized in both new and time-tested preparations, all of which pairs perfectly with the local wine.
+In terms of cuisine, the coastal influence is felt in Minho more than in any other region in Portugal.
+Nearly everything the ocean has to offer is utilized in both new and time-tested preparations, all of which pair perfectly with the local wine.
 Particularly popular dishes are octopus, hake, sardines, and, of course, bacalhau.

 Vinho Verde is one of the greenest and wettest parts of Portugal, with rainfall averaging over 120” per year.
 The land there is so fertile and the farming so dense, that vines were traditionally trained high off the ground in a system called enforcado.
 Vines would grow over trees and hedges forming a canopy beneath which other crops were planted.
 This practice dates back to the introduction of maize in the 16th century, which created an unprecedented demand for farmland.
-Today’s modern practices involve trellis systems which hike vines up just enough to avoid rot and shade from surrounding vegetation while maximizing sun exposure.
+Today’s modern practices involve trellis systems that hike vines up just enough to avoid rot and shade from surrounding vegetation while maximizing sun exposure.

 Vinho Verde is known for its light, crisp, and aromatic whites.
 They are high in acidity, sometimes with a touch of sweetness, and often bottled with a slight effervescence in a style called petillánt.
-They are a perfect match for the local oily seafood, such as herring, mackerel and sardines.
+They are a perfect match for the local oily seafood, such as herring, mackerel, and sardines.
 White grapes include Alvarinho (Albariño in Spain), Loureiro, Trajadura, Arinto, and Avesso.